Content Marketing

 19. Whitepaper – we just called those papers.
 They only came in white.

-20. Humanization – we didn’t used to call that anything.. we used to have to answer the phone or the door in person.
+20. Humanization – we didn’t have to call that anything.. we used to have to answer the phone or the door in person.

-21. Added: Context Marketing – We used to call this dynamic or targeted content.
+21. Contextual Marketing – We used to call this dynamic or targeted content.

-There are some other great words, too… hybrid, fusion, velocity, democratization, cross-channel, templatize, aggregation, syndication, acceleration…
+There are other great words, too… hybrid, fusion, velocity, democratization, cross-channel, templatize, aggregation, syndication, acceleration…

-These guys need to back off the Google+, get some sleep, and dumbify it down to the 8th grade vocabulary we actually remember.
+These guys need to back off the Google+, get some sleep, and dumbify it down to the elementary vocabulary we remember.
 Why is there this need by humans to always change?
 Perhaps calling it by something new means that we’ve somehow evolved?
 (I don’t buy it, do you?).

 In all honesty, I suppose I’m guilty, too.
 I have a new media agency, not a marketing firm.
 It’s truly more of an inbound marketing agency… but I gambled that there will always be new media, but inbound might be replaced by some stupid new term like acute.